Raising queen honey bees

 - suitable weather for mating of drones and queens

-- suitable starter and cell raising colonies (as described later)
+- suitable starter and cell raising colonies (described later)

-The detailed subjects of genetics and selection of suitable drone and queen mothers for breeding bees (in comparison to raising queens) is outside the scope of this Information Note.
-The books listed under the heading 'Further reading' provide useful information on these subjects.
+The detailed subjects of genetics and selection of suitable drone and queen mothers for breeding bees (in comparison to raising queens) is outside the scope of this page.
+The books listed under 'Further reading' provide useful information on these subjects.

 Summary of steps for queen raising

 Queen raising involves the following stages:

 - establishing a starter colony for initial stage of raising queen cells